 Examples where reasonable accommodations may be required: Parttime employment can be a reasonable accommodation required of an employer.
 Pals v.
 Schepel Buick & GMC Truck, Inc., 220 F.3d 495 (7th Cir.
 2000).
-However, an employer has failed to reasonably accommodate an employee's need to transfer to another position where openings exist and the employer's only "defense" is that the employee merely failed to comply with transfer request procedures.
+An employer has failed to reasonably accommodate an employee's need to transfer to another position where openings exist and the employer's only "defense" is that the employee merely failed to comply with transfer request procedures.
 Gile v.
 United Airlines, Inc. 213 F.3d 365 (7th Cir.
 2000).
 In general, an employee's request for a particular accommodation, and its actual availability, is relevant to whether the employer's offer of another accommodation was reasonable.
 Rehling v.
 City of Chicago, 207 F.3d 1009 (7th Cir.
 2000).

-Examples where reasonable accommodations may not be required: Although transfer to another vacant position may be a reasonable accommodation, an employer does not need to create a new position to accommodate an employee or bump incumbent employees to accommodate the disabled.
+Examples where reasonable accommodations may not be required: Although transfer to another vacant position may be a reasonable accommodation, an employer generally does not need to create a new position to accommodate an employee or bump incumbent employees to accommodate the disabled.
 Hansen v.
 Henderson, 233 F.3d 521 (7th Cir.
-2000); Jav v.
+2000); Jay v.
 Intermet Wagner Inc., 233 F.3d 1014 (7th Cir.
 2000) (reasonable for employer to make employee wait 20 months for position to open).
 Even if an employee occasionally performed the duties of another position, that fact does not establish the availability of that position for purposes of requiring an accommodation.
 See Watson v.
 Lithonia Lighting, 304 F.3d 749 (7th Cir.
-2002) (jobs temporarily available to recovering workers need not be permanently assigned to the disabled); Oslowski v.
+2002) (jobs temporarily available to recovering workers need not be permanently assigned to the disabled); Ozlowski v.
 Henderson, 237 F.3d 837 (7th Cir.
-2001); McCreary v.
-Libbey-Owens-Ford., 132 F.3d 1159 (7th Cir.
-1997).
+2001).
 If the employer's policy is to reassign the "most" qualified person to a new position, the employer need not reassign a less qualified disabled person as part of a reasonable accommodation.
 EEOC v.
 Humiston-Keeling, Inc., 227 F.3d 1024 (7th Cir.
 2000).
 This is true even if the disabled employee can become qualified for the new position with special training.
 Williams v.
 United Ins.
 Co. of Am., 253 F.3d 280 (7th Cir.
 2001).
 Reassignment is also not required if doing so would violate the employer's collective bargaining agreement.
-Winfrey v.
-City of Chicago, 259 F.3d 610 (7th Cir.
+Winfrev v.
+Citv of Chicago, 259 F.3d 610 (7th Cir.
 2001).
 An employer's willingness to tolerate an accommodation in the past (such as absences) does not necessarily obligate it to continue to do so.
 Amadio v.
 Ford Motor Co., 238 F.3d 919 (7th Cir.
 2001).
-Indeed, it is unlikely that a reasonable accommodation is required to overlook an employee's failure to make regular attendance.
-Id.; but see EEOC v.
-Yellow Freight Sys., Inc., 253 F.3d 943 (7th Cir.
+It is unlikely that an employer is required to overlook an employee's irregular attendance as a reasonable accommodation.
+Id.: but see EEOC v.
+Yellow Freight Svs., Inc., 253 F.3d 943 (7th Cir.
 2001) (Wood, D., dissenting).
-Likewise, an employee's request to work at a "home office" is almost never a required reasonable accommodation.
+Likewise, an employee's request to work at a "home office" is generally not a required reasonable accommodation.
 Rauen v.
 U.S. Tobacco Mfg.
 Ltd. Partnership, 319 F.3d 891 (7th Cir.
-2003).
+2003); see also Moblev v.
+Allstate Ins.
+Co., (7th Cir.
+2008) (plaintiff's request to work at home one day per week and work 10hour days the other days was not a reasonable accommodation, and employer was not required to allow her to stay at work past 5:30 pm to finish her work).
 An employer does not fail to reasonably accommodate when it does not train an employee for a non-essential part of a job.
 Hoffman v.
 Caterpillar, Inc., 256 F.3d 568 (7th Cir.
 2001).